-The Matilija poppy (Romneya coulteri) is also frequently called the fried egg poppy, and one look at it will tell you why.
-The flowers are 6 to 8 inches across with 5 to 6 petals.
+The Matilija poppy (Romneya coulteri) is also frequently called the fried egg poppy, just one look at it will tell you why.
+The flowers are 6 to 8 inches (15-20 cm.) across with five to six petals.
 The petals are wide, pure white, and look to be made of delicate crepe paper.
 The stamens in the center form a perfect circle of vivid yellow.
 The plant came very close to being named the state flower of California, narrowly losing to the California poppy.
 Keep reading to learn more about how to grow Matilija poppies.

 Matilija Poppy Planting